 As a final assignment for a poetry unit, you might also consider having students evaluate lyrics as poetry.
 Students can examine a song’s meaning and how the songwriter uses figurative language to enhance the meaning.

 When students have a strong understanding of figurative language, it’s time they put it into practice.
 You might do this by having them integrate these devices into their own writing!
 I like to give students task cards to practice including figurative language in their writing to enhance description.
 For example, students might be asked to write a paragraph about being stuck in the desert using hyperbole, or they could be asked to write about being on a rollercoaster using similes.

 Jingles and slogans used by brands also often incorporate figurative language.
 Try giving students a list of slogans and having them label the figurative language used.
 Then, they can reflect on how they think it is an effective sales tactic or persuasive technique.
 Some examples of brands that use figures of speech in their slogans are:

 Skittles – Taste the Rainbow = metaphor

 Kit Kat – Gimme a Break = pun

 You could also have students go on the hunt for other slogans that use these devices.
 Then, they could share their findings with a group or the whole class.

-In my experience, explicitly teaching figurative language techniques, providing opportunities of practice, and making time to allow students to incorporate these techniques into their own writing is a worth while effort.
+In my experience, explicitly teaching figurative language techniques, providing opportunities for practice, and making time to allow students to incorporate these techniques into their own writing is a worthwhile effort.
 Students are not able to effectively evaluate and analyze the use of figurative language without first being able to locate it within a text or use it themselves.